jump-dev/JuMP.jl/docs/src/developers/style.md

 ### Abbreviations

 Abbreviate names to make the code more readable, not to save typing.
-Don't arbitrarily delete letters from a word to abbreviate it (e.g., `indx`).
+Don't arbitrarily delete letters from a word to abbreviate it (for example, `indx`).
-Use abbreviations consistently within a body of code (e.g., do not mix `con` and `constr`, `idx` and `indx`).
+Use abbreviations consistently within a body of code (for example, do not mix `con` and `constr`, `idx` and `indx`).

 Common abbreviations: